In this Udacity Intro to Programming review, I shall be talking about my journey from a non-CSE background to programming.

 – Monthly payment – £329

 The content of the course can be accessed from other courses that are a lot cheaper or even completely free.
-However, the review of code and career advice that Udacity offer is completely different and invaluable if this is something that you would use.
+However, the review of code and career advice that Udacity offers is completely different and invaluable if this is something that you would use.

 Personally, unless I was looking to change career or learn something very niche, I would use cheaper resources in the future.
 However, Udacity’s reputation as well as the additional services that they offer their students is vastly different from any other course I have come across.